metacpan/metacpan-cpan-extracted/distros/M/Math-BigInt-FastCalc/README.md

 Original math code by Mark Biggar, rewritten by Tels [http://bloodgate.com/](http://bloodgate.com/) in late 2000.

-Separated from BigInt and shaped API with the help of John Peacock.
+Separated from Math::BigInt and shaped API with the help of John Peacock.

 Fixed, sped-up and enhanced by Tels http://bloodgate.com 2001-2003.
 Further streamlining (api\_version 1 etc.) by Tels 2004-2007.